Updated on 27 March 2020

 - Reviewing your policies and procedures, ensuring that they are accessible and communicated to your employees (particularly your absence reporting and sickness procedures).

-- Ensure there is good hygiene across the business – steps can include providing alcohol- based sanitising gel.
+- Ensure there is good hygiene across the business – steps can include providing alcohol-based sanitising gel.

 - If your employees work with vulnerable people, for example working with children or the elderly, then additional protective measures should be put in place and best practice on control of infections should be followed.

-If an employee presents symptoms then employers should take the appropriate measures to prevent the virus from spreading.
+The Government advice remains that if an employee presents symptoms then employers should take the appropriate measures to prevent the virus from spreading.
 The employee must be advised to seek medical attention and remain indoors where possible.

 Get in touch